i-naeem/dtsk/README.md

 2. ✔️ create mutation classes to create, update and delete above table data.
 3. ✔️ after creating mutation classes, test it on graphql-playground
 4. ✔️ graphql-playground should have following queries:
     - ✔️ product(get single product by id)
     - ✔️ products(multiple products)
-  - ✖️ uploadImage(upload an image to product images and associate it with product table)
+    - ✖️ uploadImage(upload an image to product images and associate it with product table) I tried `graphene_file_upload` and everything but I could not find a way to upload image from `graphiql` interface, I can pass the url and assciate that with the product but I was unable to find a way to upload an image from the `graphiql` interface so I created `create_image` view that have the form to upload images and associate those images with product.
     - ✔️ deleteImage(delete image)
     - ✔️ order(get order by id)
     - ✔️ orders(get all saved orders)

 ## Tech Stack